 Roles of professionals entwined with emotions and judgements of patienthood

 Participants emotions entwined with judgements of patients (based on cultural health capital), shaping participants’ tolerance for non-adherance and investment in person-centredness.
-The moral overlays implicit in the value laden language used by participants to classify patients’ as compliant or non-compliant, and choices and behaviours (as evident in the theme above) as either good or bad did not account for the structural distribution of resources and capacities associated with choices and opportunities for adherence.
+The moral overlays implicit in the value laden language used by participants to classify patients’ as compliant or non-compliant, and choices and behaviours (as evident in the theme above) as either good or bad did not fully account for the structural distribution of resources and capacities associated with choices and opportunities for adherence.
 This had negative implications for some patients in terms of their involvement, access to support, and attributions of responsibility and blame.
 Taking a position of authority, participants were able to determine and enforce norms, such as the degree of tolerance for when patients did not change ‘lifestyle’ behaviours, as discussed below.

 All professionals reported working in a constrained system (e.g., with limited consultation times, quality outcome frameworks, limitations on referral networks, fee for service; fragmentation between health and social services; waitlists; medical training).
 However, examples were also provided of working within, outside, or against these constraints, when patients were considered deserving of such actions.
 Examples of working around resource constraints included waiving eligibility criteria for subsidised care, above the universal provision of government subsidies; waiving eligibility criteria for participation in group programs; providing more regular visits than stated in the guidelines; extending consultation times beyond the standard times; and organising overnight stays in hospital for day surgery.
 However, participants’ willingness to negotiate the constraints of system was contingent on patients meeting the expectations of professionals.